 Winter Highlight: The Maligne Canyon icewalk tours, which are a Canadian Signature Experience, guides hikers along a canyon floor.
 Frozen waterfalls tower overhead.

-After two 10-day road trips, we’d visited and photographed Alberta’s six dark sky preserves.
+After two 10-day road trips, we’d visited and photographed five dark sky preserves and an international dark sky park.
 While visiting during the winter brought its own challenges, it was the ultimate season to visit.
 Longer nights gave us more opportunity to see and photograph the night sky.
 The lack of crowds made it easier, too, as we felt we had each area to ourselves.

 Along our journey, we were asked which destination was our favourite and we did not know how to answer.
 We had discovered each area had its own unique highlights, from clear views of distinct constellations to prime northern lights viewing.
 The truth is, we’d welcome any opportunity to return to each location and suggest they’re all worth visiting.